 Suppose we have an A (dominant) allele and an a (recessive) allele for a locus.
 It is possible that at a certain moment in history a mutation de novo will originate a new allele a' that dominates over allele A (previously dominant)

-In other words, when the expression of one or more genes is dependent on the expression of another gene.
-There exists a gene-gene interaction when determining the phenotype of the individual.
+A phenomenon involving the interaction between different genes in expressing a given phenotypic trait.
+In other words, the expression of one or more genes depends on the expression of another gene.
+There is a gene-gene interaction when determining the phenotype of the individual.

 For example, animals that possess the gene to produce brown pigmentation will only express the brown fur phenotype if they lack the albinism mutation.
 If they have the albinism gene mutation, the brown pigmentation gene will be masked by the albinism gene.